hyperjumptech/monika/docs/src/pages/quick-start.md

 ## Getting Started

-To start monitoring URLs, you need to create a configuration file (JSON file).
+To start monitoring URLs, you need to provide a configuration (JSON file) either from an URL or local file.
 The configuration file contains the probes, alerts, and notification configurations.
 You can generate a configuration file using [Monika Config Generator](https://hyperjumptech.github.io/monika-config-generator) web app.
 Alternatively, you can use one of the following configuration examples:

 1. [SMTP Gmail](https://github.com/hyperjumptech/monika/blob/main/config_sample/config.smtp-gmail.example.json)
 2. [Mailgun](https://github.com/hyperjumptech/monika/blob/main/config_sample/config.mailgun.example.json)